 Create a campaign brief

-Within each campaign, the Brief tab lets marketing teams collaboratively define the campaign strategy.
+In each campaign, the Brief view lets marketing teams collaboratively define the campaign strategy.
 By increasing awareness and visibility of each campaign objective, teams can stay better aligned on the strategic goals, monitor the downstream impact if and when a change in direction occurs, and provide the context needed to accelerate the time from the campaign planning to execution.

-To upload a brief, in the Add a Campaign Brief section, select Select Brief.
-You can connect to your Microsoft 365 OneDrive Account to upload a Brief from there.
+- Upload file – Select Upload.
+You can connect to your Microsoft 365 OneDrive Account to upload a brief from there.
 You can upload the following formats:

 - Video (MOV, MP4)